 Improving banking efficiency

 Banks and credit unions are complex businesses that must deal with a unique mix of financial risk, security, customer service, and product promotion.
-Any one of these areas can hide numerous inefficiencies, and the combination of all of them creates many opportunities for processes to break down.
+Any one of these areas can hide numerous inefficiencies.
+The combination of all of them creates many opportunities for processes to break down.

 In an article by The Lab Consulting, a six-week analysis of a bank uncovered 225 activity-level improvement opportunities.
-Many of these improvements were specific to the particular operations of that bank, but the research created a 5-step process for implementing cost-cutting strategies.
+Many of these improvements were specific to the particular operations.
+The research created a 5-step process for implementing a strategy for cost-cutting in banking.

 In a later step, The Lab put a stronger focus on inefficient data handling.
 It called for the centralization of data, both by standardizing paperwork/data collection and moving the majority of backend data processing to a single location.

 ARTICLE: FINDING ROA WITH LOWER EXPENSES AT BANKS AND CREDIT UNIONS

 Cutting site costs

 Over the years, the costs of executing transactions have shifted.
 Today, various pieces of banking equipment (and online banking) help make these transactions cheaper and more efficient.
 However, during the same time, there has been an increased need for technology and equipment to maintain security and compliance.

 This has made equipment—and the maintenance contracts that keep them running—a major area of opportunity for cost-cutting.